 - You can now access Jupyter's web interface by clicking the link that shows up on the terminal or by visiting http://localhost:8888 on your browser.
 Click on the notebook

 python-pandas-data-analysis.ipynbto open it and run the code.
 If you want to type out the code yourself, you can also create a new notebook using the "New" button.

 Reading a CSV file using Pandas

-Pandas is a popular Python library used for working in tabular data (similar to the data stored in a spreadsheet).
-Pandas provides helper functions to read data from various file formats like CSV, Excel spreadsheets, HTML tables, JSON, SQL, and more.
+Pandas is typically used for working in tabular data (simliar to the data stored in a spreadsheet).
+Pandas provides helper functions to read data from various file formates like CSV, Excel spreadsheets, HTML tables, JSON, SQL and more.
 Let's download a file

 CSVs: A comma-separated values (CSV) file is a delimited text file that uses a comma to separate values.
 Each line of the file is a data record.
 Each record consists of one or more fields, separated by commas.
 A CSV file typically stores tabular data (numbers and text) in plain text, in which case each line will have the same number of fields.
 (Wikipedia)

 from urllib.request import urlretrieve